 After dry summer weather, it’s important to revitalise your lawn to ensure it’s in good condition ahead of winter.
 Any lawn treatment is best carried out before mid-Autumn, when the soil temperature is still warm enough to stimulate growth.
 Start by tackling thatch and moss by vigorously raking the surface of your lawn.
 Next, improve drainage by pushing a garden fork into the ground to create air channels, then rake a top dressing of sand or organic matter into the holes.
 Finally, use lawn feed to help ensure strong roots continue to grow throughout the winter.

 From November to February, your grass will grow at a much slower rate, so giving your lawn a final cut and tidy before winter will keep it looking neat throughout the chilly months.
-The Gtech Falcon Lawnmower and ST20 Grass Trimmer are two trusty tools to help give your garden a pristine finish.
+The Gtech Lawnmower 2.0 and GT3.0 Grass Trimmer are two trusty tools to help give your garden a pristine finish.
 These lightweight garden helpers are practical and designed for easy to use, with powerful Lithium-ion batteries and of course, no cords to slow you down.